Why Visit Western Canada in 2017

 Drinking and Dining

 After a day of exhilarating activities and outstanding wildlife sightings, you’ll be glad to relax and chill out in a friendly local bar or pub as part of your Canadian adventure.
 Rest weary limbs over a pint of amber ale from a local microbrewery or perhaps sip a glass of chilled sauvignon blanc from one of the 120 wineries in the internationally renowned winegrowing region of the Okanagan Valley.
-You can even include a fascinating wine tour and tasting as part of your trip-of-a-lifetime to Western Canada.
+You can even include a fascinating wine tour and tasting as part of your once-in-your-life visit to Western Canada.

 Food is as diverse and rich as Canada itself, particularly in this region of Dungeness crab, wild Pacific salmon, oysters, wild mushrooms, artisan cheeses and seasonal fruit and vegetables.
 Freshly harvested organic fare is offered in farmer’s markets, local supermarkets and top restaurants in the region, and you’ll taste the freshness, for sure.

 Vancouver’s food scene is particularly noteworthy, making this area a top choice for foodies.
 From apricots to zucchini, you’ll dine well on juicy fruits, plump vegetables and award-winning local wines as part of your vacation, and not necessarily at a top Vancouver restaurant.
 This waterfront city has almost as many food trucks as restaurants, serving everything from tasty meat pies to French haute cuisine at street food prices.

 More Good Reasons to Visit Western Canada